LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

       Use headings as you would anywhere else - to divide texts into sections and explain what the user can expect of the text under the heading.
 Headings helps the users to quickly find what they're interested in.

-      Responsiveness is handled differently in different channels, but a rule of thumb is to start with smaller headings and then work with smaller sizes.
+      Responsiveness is handled differently in different channels, but a rule of thumb is to work with the smaller headings.

       ### Variations